 Our meetings follow no format.
 Think of it as a wide-ranging and supportive conversation among new and familiar friends.
 You might be surprised, but it works!

 Please note: This is solely for residents local to the San Francisco Bay Area.

 Join the mailing list (rarely more than 2 mails monthly) here.

-The “Partners Of” Group
+The “Partners Of” Group: ADHD Partner

 Choose to receive individual e-mails or the daily and weekly digests—or read at the site.
 Search the archives for key topics.

-Books and Course
+Other Support: Books and Courses

 - My second (co-authored) book created the first clinical guide for Adult ADHD couple therapy based on the evidence of what works for Adult ADHD and for couple therapy: Adult ADHD-Focused Couple Therapy: Clinical Interventions

-You, Me, and ADHD Online Book Club…
+You, Me, and ADHD — Virtual Discussion Group

 This is a collection of 16 essays, each based on having read a chapter in my first book.
-You are invited to read alone at home and share your perspectives in the comments section.
+You are invited to read and share your perspectives in the comments section.